-As of 2017, Aileen is in her 30th year of teaching astronomy at SLU.
+Aileen has been teaching at SLU for over 30 years.
 She is active in astronomical research and LOVES watching the sky and sharing her knowledge of it.
 As she says, “It’s so enriching to know what’s going on when you look at celestial objects!"

 Fall 2017 - Life on the Tilted Teacup Ride [F-17-37]

 Fall 2016 - Earth's Atmosphere: An Exploration [F-16-24]